Dantong88/LLARVA/docs/Vision-Action_Instruction_Tuning.md

 ```angular2html
 python scripts/merge_lora_weights.py --model-path 'path/to/your/lora-weights' --model-base 'lmsys/vicuna-7b-v1.5' --save-model-path 'your/path'
 ```
-*Note that your ``save-model-path`` should include word ``llava``, otherwise, you might get error.*
+*Note that your ``save-model-path`` should include the word ``llava``, otherwise, you might get an error.*

-We release our weights for "meat off grill" task in RLBench as follows (this is the merged final weights, i.e. you do not need to run the above command to merge it before using it in inference):
+We release our weights for the "meat off grill" task in RLBench as follows (these are the merged final weights, i.e. you do not need to run the above command to merge it before using it in inference):

 #### Lora Weight
 <!--